ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 ### Packet Rate and Telemetry Ratio

-These are shown as `Packet Rate` and `Telem Ratio` in the lua script, which allows you to change your performance parameters.
+These are shown as `Packet Rate` and `Telem Ratio` in the lua script, which allow you to change your performance parameters.

-* `Packet Rate` sets how fast data packets are sent, higher rates send packets more frequently and have lower latency, but have reduced range.
+* `Packet Rate` sets how fast data packets are sent, higher rates send packets more frequently and have lower latency.

 	The following options are available for `2.4GHz`:

-	- `50Hz, 150Hz, 250Hz & 500Hz`: These are the LoRa-based options we started with.
+	- `50Hz, 150Hz, 250Hz & 500Hz`: Lora-based options.
+Higher means lower latency in the expense of sensitivity.
+Since v1.0.
-	- `F500Hz & F1000Hz` :new: : These are FLRC-based options.
-See [PR1277](https://github.com/ExpressLRS/ExpressLRS/pull/1277) for more technical details.
-	- `D250Hz & D500Hz` :new: : These are FLRC-based options. `D` stands for `Déjà Vu`.
-See [PR1527](https://github.com/ExpressLRS/ExpressLRS/pull/1527) for the technical details.
+	- `F500 & F1000` :new: : Pure FLRC for lowest latency, reduced range compared to LoRa, 500Hz and 1000Hz.
+[Detaills](https://github.com/ExpressLRS/ExpressLRS/pull/1277)
+	- `D250 & D500` :new: : Redundant transmit FLRC modes.  `D` stands for `Déjà Vu`, 250Hz and 500Hz.
+Higher latency, reduced packet jitter and higher LQ.
+Same range as other FLRC modes.
+[Details](https://github.com/ExpressLRS/ExpressLRS/pull/1527)
-	- `100Hz Full & 333Hz Full` :new: : These are Lora-based Full resolution modes.
-See [PR1572](https://github.com/ExpressLRS/ExpressLRS/pull/1572) for more technical details.
+	- `100Hz Full & 333Hz Full` :new: : Lora-based 10-bit Full Resolution with 8ch/12ch/16 Switch Mode options.
+[Details](https://github.com/ExpressLRS/ExpressLRS/pull/1572)

 	The following options are available for `900MHz`:

-	- `25, 50, 100 & 200`: These are the LoRa-based options we started with.
+	- `25Hz, 50Hz, 100Hz & 200Hz`: LoRa-based options.
+Higher means lower latency in the expense of sensitivity.
+Since v1.0.
-	- `100Hz Full` :new: : Full resolution mode for Team900.
-See [PR1572](https://github.com/ExpressLRS/ExpressLRS/pull/1572) for more technical details.
+	- `100Hz Full` :new: : Lora-based 10-bit Full Resolution with 8ch/12ch/16 Switch Mode options.
+[Details](https://github.com/ExpressLRS/ExpressLRS/pull/1572)

 	The number following the rate in parentheses (e.g. -105dBm for 500Hz) is the Sensitivity Limit for the rate, the lowest RSSI where packets will still be received.
 See [Signal Health](../../info/signal-health.md) for more information about the sensitivity limit.

 !!! warning "WARNING"
 	NEVER change the packet rate while flying as this FORCES A DISCONNECT between the TX and RX.

 * `Telem Ratio` sets the telemetry ratio or how much of the packet rate is used to send telemetry.
 The options, in order of increasing telemetry rate, are: `Off, 1:128, 1:64, 1:32, 1:16, 1:8, 1:4, 1:2`.
 A Telem Ratio of 1:64 means one out of every 64 packets are used for telemetry data.
+	- :new: v3.0 comes with `Std` and `Race` options. `Std` changes ratio depending on the Packet Rate, and `Race` is the same as Std, but will disable telemetry and sync while Armed.

 	For information on telemetry setup, see [First Flight: Telemetry](../pre-1stflight.md#telemetry) and [Telemetry Bandwidth](../../info/telem-bandwidth.md).
-	- :new: v3.0 also comes with `Std` and `Race` options. `Std` changes depending on the Packet Rate, while `Race` will give you Telemetry while not yet armed, stopping Telemetry once armed.

 ### Switch Mode

 The Switch Mode setting controls how channels AUX1-AUX8 are sent to the receiver (the 4 main channels are always 10-bit).
-The options are `Hybrid & Wide`. **Hybrid** mode is 6x 2/3/6-position + 1x 16-position, and **Wide** is 7x 64 or 128-position.
+The options are `Hybrid & Wide`. **Hybrid** mode is 6x 2, 3 or 6-position + 1x 16-position, and **Wide** is 7x 64 or 128-position.
 For detail about the differences, see the [Switch Configs](../../software/switch-config.md) documentation.

-:new: With the introduction of the Full Resolution modes, new Switch Modes can now be set for them. **8CH Mode** has CH1-CH4(sticks) and CH6-CH9 sent as 10-bit (Full Resolution) at the selected rate, with CH5(Aux1) remaining as 1-bit for Arming state. **12CH Mode** has CH1-CH4(sticks) sent as 10-bit along with CH5(Aux1) sent as 1-bit at the selected rate, and CH6-CH13 sent as 10-bit at half rate. **16CH Mode** has all channels (CH1-CH16) sent at 10-bit at half rate.
+:new: In full resolution modes, the Switch Mode parameter selects the number of channels to be used.
+[Full Resolution Switch Modes](../../software/switch-config.md#full-resolution-switch-modes)

 !!! hint "Hot Tip"
 	The Switch Mode can only be changed when not connected to a receiver.
 The top right corner of the lua script will show a `-` if you're not connected.

 ### Model Match

 Model Match is used to prevent accidentally selecting the wrong model in the handset and flying with an unexpected handset or ELRS configuration.
 Setting this to `On` while a receiver is connected will make that receiver only connect with the current Receiver ID.
 Setting it to `Off` will allow a connection with any bound receiver (including those using a Bind Phrase).
 Both sides of the connection must agree on their Model Match setting.
 For a detailed explanation of how this restricts connections see [Model Match](../../software/model-config-match.md).

-:new: Following the `On` or `Off` setting will be the current Model ID to help determining what Model ID should be/will be set on the Receiver.
-This will further help determine the cause of a Model Mismatch.
+The current Receiver ID is shown after the option value.

 ### TX Power